dotnet/docs/docs/core/install/windows.md

 The [download page](https://dotnet.microsoft.com/download/dotnet) for .NET provides Windows Installer executables.

+> [IMPORTANT]
-With the release of arm64 support in 2021 November releases of .NET 3.1 and newer, custom msi install locations on Windows are no longer allowed and the `DOTNETHOME` environment variables are no longer supported.
-To install to a custom location, use the [dotnet-install scripts](../tools/dotnet-install-script.md).
+> Starting in November 2021, you can't change the installation path of .NET with the Windows Installer package.
+To install .NET to a different path, use the [dotnet-install scripts](../tools/dotnet-install-script.md).

 If you want to install .NET silently, such as in a production environment or to support continuous integration, use the following switches: